You need more than an easel, though. You need drawing supplies and a number of other things. That’s what today’s post all all about!

 Putting Together a Field Kit

-Each artist will have a different collection in their field kit.
+Each artist will have different supplies in their field kit.
 I wrote about mine for EmptyEasel.
 Read the full article here.

 A Few Additional Items

 The supplies listed in the EmptyEasel article are just the basics.
 There are other things to consider when you draw outside that you don’t have to think about when doing studio work.
 Here are a few.